 3. Promote the metric set

 Right click on the metric set in the Auto-Generated Items folder.
 From the menu, click Promote.

 In the Save File dialog, optionally edit the file name for the promoted metric set, and select the location where it should be placed.
 Then click Submit.

 You'll see a message indicating the metric set has been promoted (and moved).

-Go to the Explore window and expand the Metric Sets folder to see the promoted metric set.
-You can now check in this metric set and give others access to it as well.
+Go to the Explore window and expand the Metric Sets folder to see the promoted metric set, which is now easier to find and reuse.
+You can now check in this metric set to give others access to it as well.
 Also note that the dashboard in this example no longer has an Auto-Generated Items folder.

 4. See also